 Welcome to CTTT Mindfulness & Meditation

-Why is CTTT offering meditation as a healing resource?
+Why is CTTT offering mindfulness and meditation as healing resources?
 The ability to be mindful in stressful times is a skill that can greatly improve our ability to respond to ourselves and others with kindness, compassion, and wisdom.
 Ultimately, it can contribute greatly to our own healing and to healing our world.
 This is directly related to our Coming to the Table Vision, Mission, and Values regarding racial healing.
-In offering meditation practices through both the resources listed below and regularly-scheduled Guided Meditation Community Conference Calls, our intention is to create a community of people who are interested in practicing together and providing encouragement to each other to deepen awareness of love, compassion and wisdom in our racially-wounded country.
+In offering mindfulness and meditation practices through both the resources listed below and regularly-scheduled Guided Meditation Community Conference Calls, our intention is to create a community of people who are interested in practicing together and providing encouragement to each other to deepen awareness of love, compassion and wisdom in our racially-wounded country.

 “Ideally, structural and cultural changes [will] reduce discriminatory practices at the societal level.
 But, until such changes take place, we hope this research will highlight potential strategies to mitigate the negative toll discriminatory experiences have on individual targets.” (from the article below: “Can Mindfulness Help People Cope with Discrimination?”